-Higher Counts (more locations)
+Higher counts (more locations)

-Basic Answer: For Census Blocks where counts are higher, recipient must serve 100% of the original count by the end of year 6, and then 100% of the revised counts by end of year 8.
+Basic Answer: For Census Blocks where counts are higher, the recipient must serve 100% of the original count by the end of year 6, and then 100% of the revised counts by end of year 8.

 Nuances: While recipients will be given 2 years to reach the additional locations, those new locations may not just include differences in reporting (from CAM to the new counts), but new locations.
 That means new buildings and homes that have appeared within the award area since the beginning of the program.